FAQs

 Avoid deeply nested CTEs.
 Instead, break logic into multiple views using pipelines — more performant and maintainable.

-How to update the cursor field in an incremental pipeline?
+How to update the cursor field in an incremental append sync mode?

-3. Re-add it from the stream settings with the new cursor field.
+- Re-add the stream with the desired cursor field:

 How to manage large APIs like HubSpot if pipelines timeout?